 Prediction and/or estimation of battery degradation

-20. Accelerated aging is a familiar technique used by many manufacturers as a component of their battery durability testing methods.
-This technique assumes that a regime of rapid aging cycles can be translated to a projected useful life in service.
-However, it is uncertain whether the translation from accelerated aging to an in-use life projection is equally applicable to all forms of lithium-ion chemistries either currently in use or in the future.
+20. Accelerated ageing is a familiar technique used by many manufacturers as a component of their battery durability testing methods.
+This technique assumes that a regime of rapid ageing cycles can be translated to a projected useful life in service.
+However, it is uncertain whether the translation from accelerated ageing to an in-use life projection is equally applicable to all forms of lithium-ion chemistries either currently in use or in the future.

 21. One of the major mechanisms by which capacity and power degradation occurs in these chemistries is the microscopic fragmentation that accompanies swelling and contraction of anode and cathode materials during cycling.
 Specific chemistries differ significantly in this respect, suggesting that the relation between rapid cycling and long-term cycling may also differ significantly.
 An accelerated test that accurately projects useful life for one chemistry may therefore predict poor life for another chemistry, even though both chemistries may achieve an equal life in actual use.